 January 2021 saw continued strengthening in the luxury homes market in the Charlotte region versus January 2020, despite the ongoing pandemic.
 Inventory and months supply of luxury homes were significantly down, as were average and median days on market.
 Pending and closed sales were up significantly year-over-year.

-September 2020 saw a continued strengthening in the greater Charlotte region housing market, despite the ongoing pandemic.
+January 2021 saw a continued strengthening in the greater Charlotte region housing market, despite the ongoing pandemic.
 Home prices continued to increase.
-Days on market, inventory, and months supply of homes were dramatically lower than in September 2019.
-Individual counties in the greater Charlotte region — Mecklenburg, Union, Lancaster and York — essentially mirrored the overall housing market activity.
+Days on market, inventory, and months supply of homes were substantially lower than in January 2020.
+Mecklenburg, Union, Lancaster and York Counties in the Charlotte region essentially mirrored the overall housing market activity.

 Tega Cay, South Carolina remained a home seller’s market in January 2021.
 Tega Cay’s housing market experienced much lower inventory levels and days on market in the month of January, along with higher home sale prices.
 Buyer demand for Tega Cay homes continued to outstrip supply of homes for sale with closed and pending sales up significantly.